Ahh, sleep. I love getting into bed after a long day, ready for some much needed REM cycles. Who doesn’t?

 While some people do get surgery to treat an overactive bladder, others decide they’d rather avoid going under the knife.
 Some people have found acupuncture to provide short term relief, and others take herbal supplements (such as Magnesium hydroxide, L-arginine and pumpkin seeds).
 We need more research to determine the efficacy of herbal and alternative treatments, though.
 And, you should always talk to your doctor before adding a supplement to your diet.

 If you’re making lots of trips to the bathroom at night, you’re not alone.
 And if you’re worried about making it to the bathroom on time, Lily Bird has you covered with pads and underwear for leaky laughs and dribble dilemmas delivered right to your door.
-Start your free trial and tell your bladder who’s boss.
+Start your trial and tell your bladder who’s boss.